 Polymeric and heavy molecules present in fennel are useful in the treatment of renal colic.
 Volatile oil of fennel contains anethole, which is a phytoestrogen, thus making it a polymer which is helpful in treating colic.

 The seed, or roots, help to open obstructions of the liver, spleen and gall, and ease painful and windy swellings and helps in curing yellow jaundice.

-Histidine, found in fennel seeds, is an essential amino acid that helps in the formation of haemoglobin and other blood components.
+Histidine, found in the seeds, is an essential amino acid that helps in the formation of haemoglobin and other blood components.
 Thus, it helps prevent anaemia.

-Fennel increases milk production and secretion in lactating mothers.
-The milk produced will contain some properties of fennel; thus acting as an anti-flatulent for the infant.
+It increases milk production and secretion in lactating mothers.
+The milk produced will contain some properties of fennel thus acting as an anti-flatulent for the infant.

 Recent studies have found fennel water to possess diuretic, pain-reducing and fever-reducing properties.
 Fennel oil helps to relieve muscular and rheumatic pains.
 Fennel bulb is a good source of vitamin C, which is a powerful antioxidant.
-Fibre, foliate and potassium present in adequate amounts in fennel helps to improve cardiovascular and colon health.
+Fibre, folate and potassium present in adequate amounts helps to improve cardiovascular and colon health.